masterrite/Foo_strip/README.md

 - Hides automatically when a fullscreen game/video is in front
 - Right-click anywhere in the strip to toggle between light and dark mode
   - Carries over on restart
-  - Also should match your windows theme mode when first installed

 ## Install